Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Convergence of the implicit-leaning schemes ( ) (1/2<=theta<=1)

 Compare now the standard deviation of both estimators.
-It is crucial for the stability that the denominator of the variance of $Z^{\textrm{MC},\eqref{eq:variancereductionZ}}_0$ lacks that $\sqrt{h}$ term.
-If $M$ is kept fixed then as $h$ gets smaller we expect $Z^{\textrm{MC},\eqref{eq:Z}}_0$ to blow up while $Z^{\textrm{MC},\eqref{eq:variancereductionZ}}_0$ will remain controlled (assuming $\varphi$ can be controlled\footnote{In \cite{GobetTurkedjiev2011} it is shown for the locally Lipschitz driver case that $\varphi$ is indeed a Lipschitz function of its variables.}).
-This can be numerically confirmed in \cite{AlankoAvellaneda2013}.
+It is crucial for the stability that the denominator of the variance of $Z^{\mathrm{MC},\mbox{\fontsize{8.36}{8.36}\selectfont{(\ref{eqvariancereductionZ})}}}_0$ lacks that $\sqrt{h}$ term.
+If $M$ is kept fixed then as $h$ gets smaller we expect $Z^{\mathrm{MC},\mbox{\fontsize{8.36}{8.36}\selectfont{(\ref{eqZ})}}}_0$ to blow up while $Z^{\mathrm{MC},\mbox{\fontsize{8.36}{8.36}\selectfont{(\ref{eqvariancereductionZ})}}}_0$ will remain controlled (assuming $\varphi$ can be controlled\footnote{In \citet{GobetTurkedjiev2011}, it is shown for the locally Lipschitz driver case that $\varphi$ is indeed a Lipschitz function of its variables.}).
+This can be numerically confirmed in \citet{AlankoAvellaneda2013}.

-We point out that this simple trick can be adapted to the scheme proposed in the next section as well as to the computation of the $2$nd order scheme proposed previously.
+We point out that this simple trick can be adapted to the scheme proposed in the next section as well as to the computation of the second-order scheme proposed previously.

-\section{Convergence of the tamed explicit scheme.}
+\section{Convergence of the tamed explicit scheme}

 We now turn our attention back to the explicit scheme.
-Unlike the case $\theta \in [1/2,1]$, when $\theta < 1/2$, the local estimates of Proposition \ref{th:wellposed} cannot be extended to the global ones (as in Proposition \ref{th:sizebound}).
-Consequently, we also do not have a control over the stability remainder $\cR^{\cS}(H)$ (see Definition \ref{def:stab}).
-In fact, as the motivating example of the introduction shows, the scheme can explode.
-To remedy to this, we consider the tamed explicit scheme, described in \eqref{eq:Y-tamed.explicit}-\eqref{eq:Z-tamed.explicit}, which in turn corresponds to a truncation procedure applied to the original BSDE, and show that this scheme converges.
-Our analysis yields as a by-product sufficient conditions under which the naive explicit scheme converges (see Remark \ref{remark:when.the.explicit.scheme.converges}).
+Unlike the case $\theta\in[1/2,1]$, when $\theta< 1/2$, the local estimates of Proposition~\ref{thwellposed} cannot be extended to the global ones (as in Proposition~\ref{thsizebound}).
+Consequently, we also do not have a control over the stability remainder $\cR^{\cS}(H)$ (see Definition \ref{defstab}).
+In fact, as the motivating example of the \hyperref[sec1]{Introduction} shows, the scheme can explode.
+To remedy to this, we consider the tamed explicit scheme, described in (\ref{eqY-tamedexplicit})--(\ref{eqZ-tamedexplicit}), which in turn corresponds to a truncation procedure applied to the original BSDE, and show that this scheme converges.
+Our analysis yields as a by-product sufficient conditions under which the naive explicit scheme converges (see Remark \ref{remarkwhentheexplicitschemeconverges}).

-\begin{remark}[$m>1$] In this section we focus exclusively on the case $m>1$ in Assumptions (HY0).
-The easier case $m=1$ does not require taming and stability of the scheme results from a straightforward adaptation of the proof of Proposition \ref{prop:stability.for.the.explicit.scheme}. \end{remark}
+\begin{remark}[($m>1$)] In this section, we focus exclusively on the case $m>1$ in assumption~\textup{(HY0)}.
+The easier case $m=1$ does not require taming and stability of the scheme results from a straightforward adaptation of the proof of Proposition~\ref{propstabilityfortheexplicitscheme}. \end{remark}